-Pursuant to National Instrument 43-101, Courtney Chamberlain, Executive Chairman of the Company, BSc and MSc Metallurgical Engineering, a Fellow of the Australian Institute of Mining and Metallurgy (AUSIMM); and Donald McIver, VP Exploration of the Company, MSc Exploration and Economic Geology, a Fellow of the Australian Institute of Mining and Metallurgy (AUSIMM), are the Qualified Persons ("QP") responsible for the technical disclosure in this MD&A.
+Pursuant to National Instrument 43-101, A.E.
+Olson, FAusIMM, Chief Operating Officer of the Company and Donald McIver, VP Exploration of the Company, MSc Exploration and Economic Geology, a Fellow of the Australian Institute of Mining and Metallurgy (FAusIMM), are the Qualified Person ("QP") responsible for the technical disclosure in this MD&A.